 artwork of fighting games.
 If it weren't for the preceding artists, TFG

 certainly would not be here.
-And
+And in

-games if it weren't for the aforementioned artists."
+weren't for the aforementioned artists."